 My name is Joseph Ayers.
 I am an artist, educator, and curator.
 These three practices continually inform my ideas and work, and I am humbly, forever thankful to the artists, students and teachers whom I've worked with.
-Much of my inspiration wells from growing up in rural Gulf Coast Florida working as the son of a shrimper and handyman, and also from experiences serving as an Electrical Lineman in the US Air Force while stationed in Alaska.
-Following my enlisted service, I began to study Fine Art at the University of New Orleans with a focus in digital media, and afterward received an MFA from Hunter College City University of New York with a focus in Combined Media.
-As an MFA student I started making connections with my past through art making, and naturally focused on relationships I witnessed between the rapidly changing landscape and new technology.
-Also, it was at that time that I began my teaching career, assisting and developing classes that fused together contemporary theory, analog, hands-on art making, and digital tools and techniques in compositing, video and animation.
+Much of my personal inspiration wells from growing up in rural Gulf Coast Florida working as the son of a shrimper and handyman, and also from my experiences serving as an Electrical Lineman in the United States Air Force while I was stationed in Alaska throughout the 1990s.
+Following my enlisted service, I began to study Fine Art at the University of New Orleans with a focus in digital media, and afterward pursued a Masters of Fine Art from Hunter College City University of New York with a focus in Combined Media.
+As an MFA student I began making connections with my past through art making, and naturally focused on relationships I witnessed between the rapidly changing landscape and a modern renaissance of new technologies.
+Directly after Graduate School I began my teaching career, developing classes that fused together contemporary theory, analog, hands-on art making, and digital tools and techniques in compositing, video and animation.
 I currently live and work in the Hudson Valley of New York with my wife and daughter, and teach interdisciplinary courses Part Time at Parsons School of Design.